tyconsulting/blog.tyang.github.io/_posts/2014-02-23-opsmgr-2012-self-maintenance-management-pack-update-version-2-3-0-0.md

 <strong>Updated the Close Aged Rule Generated Alerts Rule</strong>

 Awhile back, someone suggested me to add a comment to the alert when it’s being closed by this rule.
-I think it’s a good idea, so I’ve updated this rule. now any alerts closed by this rule will have a comment “Closed by OpsMgr 2012 Self Maintenance Management Pack”:
+I think it’s a good idea, so I’ve updated this rule. now any alerts closed by this rule will have a comment "Closed by OpsMgr 2012 Self Maintenance Management Pack":

 <a href="http://blog.tyang.org/wp-content/uploads/2014/02/image5.png"><img style="display: inline; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2014/02/image_thumb5.png" width="565" height="299" border="0" /></a>